If you decide to have your teeth whitened, it's important that you do everything you can to maximize the longevity of your results.

 At-Home Teeth Whitening: Evaluating your DIY Whitening Options

-These whiteners set off what has become known as the "smile revolution," and now dozens of whitening options are available for every budget and temperament whether professionally dispensed, store-bought or sold on the Internet.
+If you're looking for an alternative to professional teeth whitening in a dental office, then do-it-yourself at-home whitening might be right for you.
+There are dozens of home whitening options available for every budget and temperament whether professionally dispensed, store-bought or sold on the Internet.
 Many teeth-whiteners are pre-mixed and ready to use; others require mixing at home.

 Advantages of At-Home Teeth Whitening